WaiLyanPyae/WaiLyanPyae/README.md

 </tr>
 </thead>
 </table>

 ## Fun Facts

 - 🍣 Sushi aficionado: I believe a good sushi meal can solve half of life's problems!
 - 🌏 Multicultural enthusiast: Having worked closely with Japanese working culture, I've developed a keen interest in understanding and embracing different cultural perspectives.
 - 🏖️ When I'm not data crunching or coding, you can find me planning my next travel adventure or experimenting with photography.
+- 🎒 Travel Enthusiast: Traveling not only satisfies my curiosity about different cultures but also enriches my understanding of global data trends and human behavior. 🇯🇵 🇹🇼 🇸🇬 🇨🇳 🇲🇾 🇮🇩 🇹🇭

 ## Let's Connect!